ryanwong-uk/sky-cat-news/README.md

 This project has been reviewed and no longer in active development.
 I would like to thank everyone at Sky for the positive feedback.

-Since I am now a Sky employee, I guess I have a need to thank Greg A. here for being my teammate in the past.
+Since I have been awarded a role at Sky,
+I believe I should thank Greg A. here for being my teammate in the past.
-This project concludes what I have learnt and improved after working closly with Greg for nearly 7 months.
+This project concludes what I have learnt, reflected and improved, after working closly with Greg for nearly 7 months.

 Greg changed my life for the better.
 ```